tinkernerd/Astronaut-Crosswinds/src/content/aviation/sectional-charts.md

 ---
 title: Sectional Charts
-tags:
-  - sectionalcharts
-  - flight
-  - aviation
-dateCreated: 2024-04-09
-topics:
+excerpt: Sectional charts are essential tools for pilots, providing detailed information about terrain, airspace, and navigation aids.
+These charts are specifically designed for visual navigation (VFR) and are a cornerstone of aviation safety and planning.
+topic:
   - Charts
+  - Navigation
 type: Resource
 status: Active
+categories:
-category: Aviation
+  - Aviation
-outline: deep
+dateCreated: 2024-04-09
+dateUpdated: 2025-01-31T14:41:48
+tags:
+  - classnotes
 ---

-# Sectional Charts

-Sectional charts are essential tools for pilots, providing detailed information about terrain, airspace, and navigation aids.
-These charts are specifically designed for visual navigation (VFR) and are a cornerstone of aviation safety and planning.

 ## What Are Sectional Charts?